styleguidist/react-styleguidist/docs/Cookbook.md

 ## How to force client-side scripts or css links with Styleguidist?

 Use the `template` property in your styleguidist config, and point it to an html file of your own creation, into which you can add whatever `script` or `link` tags you need.
 The styleguide that's generated will use this html file, and any css files, or scripts you have loaded therein will be applied.
-Be sure to have a div in your body with an id of `app` as react-styleguidist will look for this.
+Be sure to have a div in your body with an id of `app`, as react-styleguidist will look for this.

 For example